trivalleycoders-org/event-doc-and-admin/doc/loading-dev-data/loading-dev-data.md

 <img src="https://github.com/trivalleycoders-org/event-doc-and-admin/blob/master/doc/loading-dev-data/import-events.png?raw=true" />

-- Repeat the above process for postalCodes using the file /data-collections/postalCodes.json and for users with the file /data-collections/users.json
+- Repeat the above process for postalCodes using the file /data-collections/postalCodes.json
+- Repeat the above process for users with the file /data-collections/users.json

 > The postalCodes file is 41,000+ records and may take a while to import.

+** Your done!**